İsmet İnönü: In the Ottoman Empire

 İnönü completed his primary education in Sivas and graduated from Sivas Military Junior High School (Sivas Askerî Rüştiyesi) in 1894.
 He then studied at the Sivas School for Civil Servants (Sivas Mülkiye İdadisi) for a year.
 He graduated from the Imperial School of Military Engineering in 1904 as a lieutenant gunnery officer and entered the Military Academy to graduate as a first-rank staff captain on 26 September 1906. İnönü started his duty in the Second Army based in Adrianople (Edirne) on 2 October 1906, in the 3rd Battery Command of the 8th Field Artillery Regiment.
 As part of his platoon officer staff internship, he gave lessons in military strategy and artillery.
 Captain İsmet was also part of the Ottoman–Bulgarian commissions.

 Through Ali Fethi (Okyar), he briefly joined the Committee of Union and Progress in 1907, which wished to overthrow Sultan Abdul Hamid II.
 During the 31 March Incident, he was on the staff of the Second Cavalry Division, which was mobilized to join the Action Army and marched on Constantinople (İstanbul) to depose Abdul Hamid II.
-Returning to Adrianople following the suppression of the mutiny, İnönü left the committee in the summer of 1909.
+Returning to Adrianople following the suppression of the mutiny, İnönü left the CUP in the summer of 1909.

 He won his first military victory by suppressing Imam Yahya Muhammad Hamiddin's revolt in Yemen. İsmet eventually became chief of staff of the force sent to suppress the rebellion and personally negotiated with Imam Yahya in Kaffet-ül-Uzer to bring Yemen back into the empire.
 For this, he was promoted to the rank of major.
 He returned to Constantinople in March 1913 to defend the capital from Bulgarian attack during the First Balkan War. İnönü was part of the Turkish delegation that negotiated the Treaty of Constantinople with the Bulgarians as a military adviser.
 He held a close relationship with Enver Pasha and played an active role in the reformation of the army.